Supreme Transparency

 Alexander v.
 South Carolina State Conference of NAACP

-Voting rights are once again under siege in this case, as the Supreme Court has an opportunity to decide whether South Carolina can “pack and crack” Black voters — gerrymandering practices used to dilute their strength at the ballot box.
+Voting rights were once again under siege in this case, as the Supreme Court considered whether South Carolina can “pack and crack” Black voters — gerrymandering practices used to dilute their strength at the ballot box.
 In the 2019 case Rucho v.
-Common Cause, the court already ruled that people could no longer challenge partisan gerrymanders in federal court — but people whose constitutional and voting rights were infringed upon by racial gerrymanders could still bring cases.
-In Alexander, South Carolina argues that racial gerrymandering is functionally equivalent to partisan gerrymandering and thus should be allowed.
-If the Supreme Court bends to South Carolina’s argument, it would be a major blow to our democracy, shutting down a crucial avenue used to combat racial inequities and realize our constitutional rights to equal representation.
+Common Cause, the Court already ruled that people could no longer challenge partisan gerrymanders in federal court — but people whose constitutional and voting rights were infringed upon by racial gerrymanders could still bring cases.
+In Alexander, South Carolina argued that racial gerrymandering is functionally equivalent to partisan gerrymandering and thus should be allowed.

 Powerbroker-Affiliated Organizations